tortalyni/academic-kickstart/content/authors/admin/_index.md

   url: ""

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include democratization of digital media and digital technologies, knowledge commons, internet decentralization, digital platform and AI capitalism, and techno-social relationships
+bio: My research interests include democratization of digital media and digital technologies, knowledge commons, internet decentralization, digital platform and AI capitalism, and techno-social relationships.

 interests:
 - Science, Technology and Society